 TVMDL’s primary clients are Texas animal owners and veterinarians; state and federal agencies, including the Texas Animal Health Commission; Texas Parks and Wildlife Department; Texas Department of Criminal Justice; the U.S. Department of Agriculture; and the state’s food animal industries.
 TVMDL provides service to these clients by conducting laboratory tests on specimens from live or deceased animals and their environments.
 In addition, the laboratories facilitate commerce of Texas livestock by providing tests required for international, intrastate, and interstate movement of animals.
 TVMDL also provides critical laboratory data necessary to identify disease outbreaks, including emerging, reemerging, and zoonotic diseases, and provides appropriate warnings to individuals and governmental agencies.
 Early disease detection is a critical contribution by TVMDL to the One Health/One Medicine approach to ensuring public health.

 Accredited by the American Association of Veterinary Laboratory Diagnosticians (AAVLD) as a full-service veterinary diagnostic laboratory, TVMDL is committed to providing state-of-the-art, quality diagnostic services concentrated on maximum testing accuracy, timeliness, and cost-effectiveness.
+TVMDL’s Drug Testing Lab at College Station also holds accreditation from the American Association for Laboratory Accreditation (A2LA) to the ISO 17025 standard and is accredited by the Racing Medication and Testing Consortium.
 Attaining these goals not only provides immediate benefits to the animal owner but also ensures the success of a disease surveillance system that provides an early detection system for high-consequence animal diseases.

-In 2004, the USDA selected TVMDL to be a part of the National Animal Health Laboratory Network (NAHLN), a group of state and regional laboratories performing surveillance testing for high-consequence agricultural and zoonotic pathogens.
-TVMDL performs testing and surveillance for bovine spongiform encephalopathy, avian influenza, H1N1 influenza, foot and mouth disease, vesicular stomatitis, contagious equine metritis, classical swine fever (hog cholera), scrapie, and chronic wasting disease in deer.
-To conduct testing on these agents, TVMDL constructed a Biosafety Level 3 (BSL-3) laboratory in 2004 at its College Station location, capable of safely working with and containing high-consequence animal disease agents.
-Because of the importance of animal agriculture in the Texas Panhandle, TVMDL also constructed a BSL-3 laboratory at the Amarillo location in 2011.
+TVMDL is a part of the National Animal Health Laboratory Network (NAHLN), a group of state and regional laboratories performing surveillance testing for high-consequence agricultural and zoonotic pathogens, organized by USDA APHIS.
+TVMDL staff receive annual training, follow nationwide standard operating procedures, and stand ready to perform surge capacity testing in the event of an animal disease outbreak.
+As a member of the NAHLN, TVMDL performs testing and surveillance for avian influenza, H1N1 influenza, foot and mouth disease, vesicular stomatitis, contagious equine metritis, classical swine fever (hog cholera), scrapie, and chronic wasting disease in deer.

 While maintaining traditional service to the food animal industries and companion animal owners of Texas, TVMDL is dedicated to developing new diagnostic tools, incorporating state-of-the-art technology, increasing efficiency, and continuing to provide clients with professional expertise to help them solve difficult cases.
-The laboratory’s success can be attributed to a dedicated and skilled professional, technical, and administrative staff and to the professional relationships TVMDL has developed with the Texas A&M University College of Veterinary Medicine and Biomedical Science (CVM), practicing veterinarians, industry leaders, and the general public.
+The laboratory’s success can be attributed to a dedicated and skilled professional, technical, and administrative staff and to the professional relationships developed with practicing veterinarians, industry leaders, academics, researchers, and the general public.